jameshfisher/jameshfisher.com/_posts/2017-08-29-blog-calendar-view.md

 ---
-title: "A calendar view for this blog"
+title: A calendar view for this blog
-justification: "Renewing my 'post every day' promise"
+justification: Renewing my 'post every day' promise
+tags: []
 ---

 I just spent two hours reformatting the homepage for this blog.